AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 };
 ```

-Sample below shows two charts with minimal settings, both of them use one theme with title settings.
+The sample below shows two charts using the same theme with title settings.

 {sample :width 690 :height 680}AS\_Themes\_04{sample}